IgnitionBoulder/2015week1/deliverables/README.md

 ---
 ### Section 3: Git and Github
 What is Git?
+A git is a distributed revision control system.

 What is SCM?
+Source code management system.

 What is a VCS?
+Version control systems.

 Why is Git useful for a developer?
+It's able to handle all types of projects making it a versatile tool.

 Why is Git useful for a team of developers?
+Git is useful for a team of developers because it allows multiple developers to work together on a feature before pushing the work to origin.

 How do you create a new Git repository for a project locally?
+In Terminal, change the current working directory to your local project, initialize it as a Git repository, add and commit the files to local repo.

 How do you create it on Github?

 How do you commit changes?

 What is the difference between staging and committing changes?

 What is the difference between committing your changes and pushing them to Github?

 What is the command to check the status of your current repo in git?

 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?

 How can you look through your historical commits on the Github website?

 What is a "Merge"?

 What is a "Pull Request"?

 What is "Forking" a repo?

 What is "Cloning" a repo?